dfm/emcee/docs/tutorials/parallel.rst

 every time it is called.
 This is meant to emulate a more realistic situation where the model is computationally expensive to compute.

-To start, let’s sample the usual (serial) way:
+To start, let's sample the usual (serial) way:

 .. code:: python